Randle cycle

-The Randle cycle, also known as the glucose fatty-acid cycle, is a metabolic process involving the competition of glucose and fatty acids for substrates.
+The Randle cycle, also known as the glucose fatty-acid cycle, is a metabolic process involving the cross inhibition of glucose and fatty acids for substrates.
 It is theorized to play a role in explaining type 2 diabetes and insulin resistance.

 It was named for Philip Randle, who described it in 1963.

 Cycle

 The Randle cycle is a biochemical mechanism involving the competition between glucose and fatty acids for their oxidation and uptake in muscle and adipose tissue.
 The cycle controls fuel selection and adapts the substrate supply and demand in normal tissues.
 This cycle adds a nutrient-mediated fine tuning on top of the more coarse hormonal control on fuel metabolism.
 This adaptation to nutrient availability applies to the interaction between adipose tissue and muscle.
-Hormones that control adipose tissue lipolysis affect circulating concentrations of fatty acids, these in turn control the fuel selection in muscle.
+Hormones that control adipose tissue lipolysis affect circulating concentrations of fatty acids; these in turn control the fuel selection in muscle.
 Mechanisms involved in the Randle Cycle include allosteric control, reversible phosphorylation and the expression of key enzymes.
 The energy balance from meals composed of differing macronutrient composition is identical, but the glucose and fat balances that contribute to the overall energy balance change reciprocally with meal composition.

 Glucose is spared and rerouted

 Fasted state

 When fasting, the activation of lipolysis provides fatty acids as the preferred fuel source for respiration.
 In the liver β-oxidation of fatty acids fulfills the local energy needs and may lead to ketogenesis (creating ketone bodies out of fatty acids.)
 The ketone bodies are then used to meet the demands of tissues other than the liver.
-The inhibition of glucose oxidation causes fatty acids and ketone bodies to contribute to a glucose-sparing effect, which is an essential survival mechanism for the brain during times of starvation.
 This inhibition of glucose oxidation at the level of pyruvate dehydrogenase preserves pyruvate and lactate, both of which are gluconeogenic precursors.